BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 	- If you have 2643V2, 2667V2, or 2687w V2 CPUs, use the corresponding customized **config_26XXV2.plist**.

 - **Other Installation Note**
-	- Network LAN driver choice: For Z420 (Single LAN port), use IntelMausi.kext.
-For Z620/Z820 (Dual LAN ports), use AppleIntelE1000e.kext.
+	- Network LAN driver choice: For Z420 (Single LAN port), use **IntelMausi.kext**.
+For Z620/Z820 (Dual LAN ports), use **AppleIntelE1000e.kext**.
+Otherwise, you may experience random system lock up issue, especially true if NvMe SSD (via PCI-E adapter) is used.
-	- Otherwise, you may experience random system lock up issue, especially true if NvMe SSD is used with a PCI-E adapter.
+	- Currently AppleIntelE1000e.kext is enabled by default.

 #